 What Are The Specific Time Limits For Filing A Civil Lawsuit in Washington State?

-Under Washington's civil statute of limitation laws, personal injury and defamation lawsuits have a two-year limit for filing; fraud, injury to property and trespassing have a three-year limit; and debt collection has a six-year limit.
+Under Washington's civil statute of limitation laws, personal injury claims have a three-year limit for filing, as do fraud, injury to property and trespassing; and debt collection has a six-year limit.

 What Happens If I Miss The Deadline To File My Lawsuit?